Oscar-Santos/OpenAI_ChatBot/README.md

 # OPENAI CHATBOT APP

 ## Overview 🟣
 OpenAI Chatbot App is a small, yet complete full-stack application.
-For this app, I utilized various technologies such as React, React libraries, CSS, Node packages, and a Node.js server with the Express framework to create a web server.
+For this App, I utilized various technologies such as Javascript, OpenAI Integrations, React, React libraries, CSS, Node packages, and a Node.js server with the Express framework to create a web server.

 The highlight of this application is an interactive chatbot that leverages the powerful "Text-DaVinci-oo3" model from OpenAI.
 Through API calls, the chatbot engages in conversations with users, simulating interactions with a real person.
 To ensure security, I have implemented the Dotenv module to load environment variables and conceal my API key, as OpenAI prioritizes data protection.